-Linda Friedman has over 35 years of experience in intellectual property, antitrust, and competitive torts.
-She is named in The Best Lawyers in America for Intellectual Property and Franchise Law, and for Intellectual Property in Alabama Super Lawyers.
-Linda is a past chair of the Alabama Bar Association’s Section of Antitrust and Business Torts, and has lectured frequently on trademark and copyright topics, trade secret protection, as well as state and federal antitrust issues.
+Linda Friedman is a veteran of the intellectual property, antitrust, and business torts bars, with 40 years of experience as a litigator and counselor.
+She is named in The Best Lawyers in America® for Intellectual Property and Franchise Law, and in Alabama Super Lawyers for Intellectual Property.
+Linda is a past chair of the Alabama Bar Association’s Section of Antitrust and Business Torts, and has lectured frequently on trademark and copyright topics, and trade secret protection, as well as state and federal antitrust issues.

 Linda has defended as well as prosecuted numerous intellectual property cases in federal district courts and on appeal to U.S. Courts of Appeals and before the Trademark Trial and Appeal Board.
-Linda currently serves on a Task Force of the Eleventh Circuit Court of Appeals to draft pattern jury instructions in copyright cases.
+She recently served on a Task Force of the Eleventh Circuit Court of Appeals to draft pattern jury instructions in copyright cases.

 Grand Slam Club/Ovis v.
 International Sheep Hunters Association, CV 2:06cv4643 (N.D.
 Ala.
 2010)

 Copyright infringement suit by author who claimed movie, produced by our clients, infringed copyright in his novel.
-We succeeded in transferring case to California where defendants are located, and established that author’s failure to list his copyright as asset in his bankruptcy deprived him of standing to pursue claim.
+Succeeded in transferring case to California where defendants are located, and established that author’s failure to list his copyright as asset in his bankruptcy deprived him of standing to pursue claim.

 Ramada Inns v.
 Gadsden Motel Co, 904 F.2d 1562 (11th Cir.
 1986)